 A thorough conversation with your agent is usually all you’ll need to completely customize your vacation.
 If you’re traveling with family, just let your agent know, and they’ll be sure to include family-friendly events.

 The reason I prefer Destinations in Florida is because they are an earmarked agency with Disney.
 This means Disney recognizes them as an official agency.
-As Laura explains in episode 27 of my ThemeParkHipster podcast, this also means Disney is more likely to honor special requests from them because of their legitimacy.

 For a free service, I think that’s pretty cool.

 If you love making a Walt Disney World Planning Spreadsheet, then I recommend doing the following steps below: